vellt/TabBarView-Notifies-The-View-Without-Delay/README.md

 # TabBarView notifies the View without delay⏱️

-I encountered an interesting problem during a project, with many open issues on the Web, such as:
+I encountered an interesting problem throgh a project, with many open issues on the Web, such as:

 - [TabController notifies correct index with a delay (after the tab scroll animation ends) #88875](https://github.com/flutter/flutter/issues/88875)